pezzolabs/pezzo/README.md

 💰 **Cost Transparency**: Gain comprehensive cost transparency across all prompts and AI models.

-💡 **Simplified Integration:** Reduce code overhead by 90% by consuming your AI prompts using the Pezzo Client, regardless of the model provider.
+💡 **Simplified Integration:** It takes just two line of code to get started with Pezzo.

 # Documentation